tonylaroche/tonylaroche.github.io/_posts/2019-06-01-why-beautifully-designed-products-fail.md

 ---
 title: Why beautifully designed products fail
-description: Hint: it has nothing to do with your design skills.
+description: 'hint: it has nothing to do with your design skills.'
 date: 2019-06-01T04:00:00.000+00:00

 ---